ElliotKillick/windows-vs-linux-loader-architecture/README.md

 On the legacy and modern Windows loaders, `GetProcAddress` holds the ability to initialize a module if it's uninitialized.
 In this section, we learn why `GetProcAddress` can perform module initialization and compare how `GetProcAddress` determines if module initialization should occur across loader versions.

 `GetProcAddress` may perform module initialization to fix the issue of someone doing [`GetModuleHandle` ➜ `GetProcAddress`](https://learn.microsoft.com/en-us/archive/blogs/mgrier/the-nt-dll-loader-dll_process_attach-reentrancy-step-2-getprocaddress) on a partially loaded (i.e. uninitialized) library.
-This problem can arise when `GetModuleHandle` is used from `DllMain` and possibly in concurrent `GetModuleHandle` cases (**Note:** Looking to `ntdll!LdrpFindLoadedDll` code used by `GetModuleHandle`, I can see there's a special case not usually triggered and that I can't get to trigger whereby the `ntdll!LdrpFindLoadedDll` will become the load owner to drain the work queue before re-doing the DLL search with `ntdll!LdrpFindLoadedDllInternal`.
-This path may exist to fix the concurrent `GetModuleHandle` case). `GetModuleHandle` is also problematic because it [doesn't increment a library's reference count](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getmodulehandlea#remarks) thus leaving your program vulnerable to using a library that no longer exists in the process.
+This problem can arise when `GetModuleHandle` is used from `DllMain` and possibly in concurrent `GetModuleHandle` cases. `GetModuleHandle` is also problematic because it [doesn't increment a library's reference count](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getmodulehandlea#remarks) thus leaving your program vulnerable to using a library that no longer exists in the process.
 The core idea of `GetModuleHandle` being a function that can get a handle to a libary without loading it if it's currently unloaded is alright; however, these two implementation problems are what breaks `GetModuleHandle`.
 Furthermore, the `LoadLibrary` name by Microsoft is slightly misleading and should instead be called `LibraryOpen`/`OpenLibrary` similiar to the POSIX `dlopen`.
 This is in the same way that someone would call the `fopen` and `fclose` functions in the standard C API to work with files, opening (not "loading") a handle to the file if it's not open or simply increasing the reference count if it happens that some other code in the process has already opened it, all without any knowledge if your call will the be the one to initially "load" it into the process (okay, this is a nitpick).
 On Windows, the complex dependency chains between DLLs in combination with delay loading makes `GetModuleHandle` is risky in the case that an immediately loaded library changes statuses to a lazy loaded library across Windows versions, thereby breaking applications.
 The `GetModuleHandle` function arguably shouldn't exist, as it doesn't in POSIX.
 Or if it is to exist, it should have been implemented right (e.g. as a flag to `LoadLibraryEx`).
 But, since `GetModuleHandle` exists and is commonly used throughout the Windows ecosystem, Microsoft had to implement their best hack to workaround its pitfalls.
 A better workaround than making `GetProcAddress` initialize on behalf of `GetModuleHandle` might have been to make `GetModuleHandle` not return the module's handle if the module isn't fully loaded, or to simply turn `GetModuleHandle` into a `LoadLibrary` call.
-Although, the latter solution could introduce concurrency issues for old code relying on the inherently faulty `GetModuleHandle` function because `GetModuleHandle` doesn't typically require load owner protection using `ntdll!LdrpLoadCompleteEvent` (**see previous note**) [nor did it typically require loader lock protection on the legacy loader](https://github.com/reactos/reactos/blob/eafa7c68b61ce250aee7c7a0cb498a80f1e2a17b/dll/win32/kernel32/client/loader.c#L848) (`GetModuleHandleW` calls legacy `BasepGetModuleHandleExW` passing `NoLock = TRUE`).
-However, Microsoft clearly didn't choose either of those solutions because I tested doing `GetModuleHandle` on a partially loaded library from `DllMain` (I verified the module I was getting a handle of was uninitialized [in WinDbg](#ldr_ddag_node-analysis)) and it **successfully gave me a handle to the uninitialized library**.
+Although, the latter solution could introduce concurrency issues for old code relying on the inherently faulty `GetModuleHandle` function because `GetModuleHandle` doesn't typically require load owner protection using `ntdll!LdrpLoadCompleteEvent` [nor did it typically require loader lock protection on the legacy loader](https://github.com/reactos/reactos/blob/eafa7c68b61ce250aee7c7a0cb498a80f1e2a17b/dll/win32/kernel32/client/loader.c#L848) (`GetModuleHandleW` calls legacy `BasepGetModuleHandleExW` passing `NoLock = TRUE`).
+However, Microsoft clearly didn't choose either of those solutions because I tested doing `GetModuleHandle` on a partially loaded library from `DllMain` (I verified the module I was getting a handle of was uninitialized [in WinDbg](analysis-commands.md#ldr_ddag_node-analysis)) and it **successfully gave me a handle to the uninitialized library**.

 The GNU loader implements a form of `GetModuleHandle` within `dlopen` as the [`RTLD_NOLOAD` flag](https://man7.org/linux/man-pages/man3/dlmopen.3.html#DESCRIPTION).
 However, after running [an experiment](code/glibc/dlopen-noload/initialization), I found that the GNU loader will initialize an uninitialized library before returning a handle to it, even with the `RTLD_NOLOAD` flag.
 This behavior resolves my greatest concern regarding `GetModuleHandle` on the GNU/Linux side of things.
 Next, [testing](code/glibc/dlopen-noload/reference-count) if `RTLD_NOLOAD` increments the library's reference count reveals that indeed does.
 Perfect, great job on this GNU developers!